What is social listening?

 In the non-profit sector, we see the same distinction: RNW Media is an example of an NGO (non-profit) that strives for social change through discussion on online platforms (online content as core business).
 An NGO like Greenpeace (non-profit) mainly uses social media as a communication channel to attract donors and volunteers for work that has nothing to do with the social media landscape.

 Social listening can also help the public sector monitor social developments.
-Think, for example, of the RIVM (National Institute for Public Health and the Environment), which monitors the vaccination debate of recent years, or how the public is currently responding to the government's Corona measures.</ font>
+Think, for instance, of the RIVM, which has been monitoring the vaccination debate in recent years, or monitoring how the public reacted to the cabinet's Corona measures.

 Application of social listening for different departments